Relative Reference in Conditional Formatting in Google Sheets

 The only thing you need to take care of is the “Apply to range” field inside the “Conditional format rule” panel.

-There you must insert A2:A so that the above formula for the first cell in the range will be automatically applied to the selected range.
-Because we have used relative cell reference in the conditional format formula above (no dollar sign with the cell reference B2).
+You must set it to A2:A so that the formula for the first cell will automatically apply to the selected range.
+Because we have used a relative cell reference (no dollar sign with B2).

-Suppose, I want to highlight both columns A and B. Changing the “Apply to range” to A2:B won’t yield the desired result.
+Suppose I want to highlight both columns A and B. Simply changing “Apply to range” to A2:B won’t yield the desired result.

-In such a scenario, make the column (letter) absolute and the row (number) relative in the above formula.
+In such a scenario, make the column (letter) absolute and keep the row (number) relative.

 =$B2="Pending"